Calcarisporiellaceae

-Phylogenetic tree of the combined data set of the 28S nrDNA gene, tef1, and rpb1 (data set 2).
-Phylogenetic relationships of four new species (red) of Endogonaceae and other species including plant mycobionts in Endogonales were found.
-It determined that Mortierellaceae and Calcarisporiellaceae are used as outgroups.

 General description

 They have a thallus that is branched, with septate (has a singular septum) hyphae.
 The vegetative hyphae is hyaline (has a glassy appearance), smooth and thin-walled.
 It has cultures with no distinctive smell.
 The sporangiophores (a receptacle in ferns which bears the sporangia, if present) simple, hyaline, smooth, arising from undifferentiated hyphae.
 The sporangia is unispored, ellipsoid (in shape), with or without a small columella.
 Spores are uninucleate (having a single nucleus), hyaline, smooth, thin-walled, ovoid to ellipsoid, with a rounded base.

-Chlamydospores (if present) is born laterally on short hyphae, they are 1-celled, elongate to globose, thick-walled and spiny.
+Chlamydospores (if present) are 1-celled, elongate to globose, thick-walled and spiny, and are born laterally on short hyphae.
 The sexual cycle not known, but they are saprotrophic in soil and non-nematophagous (not carnivorous).

 It can be found in soils.